 The Jews and their history matter because we find in them an important case study: Through the Jews, we can understand what is constant and what is different about the vast and varied societies in which the Jews have lived.
 But beyond this, the Jews are not just a curiosity.
 In fact, we believe they illuminate much more about human history.
 The experience of the Jews and their endeavors in intellectual, cultural, social, and economic spheres—to mention just a few—have something important to teach us about the nature of the human experience.

 We created Jewish History Matters because the new research in Jewish studies is important but doesn’t always get the attention that it deserves.
 It’s an opportunity to keep a finger on the pulse of what’s new in the field of Jewish research, and also to see what it has to contribute to a broader conversation.
 In this podcast, we’ll be exploring how and why this history matters and what we can learn from it in broad terms.

-Dr. Jason Lustig is a scholar of modern Jewish history and culture and he teaches at the UCLA Department of History.
+Dr. Jason Lustig is a scholar of modern Jewish history and culture, and in 2018–19 he is a Harry Starr Fellow in Judaica at Harvard’s Center for Jewish Studies.
 He is the host and executive producer of Jewish History Matters.
 You can read more about his own research at his personal website, www.jasonlustig.com, and you can follow him on Twitter at @JasonLustig.